CoderDojoDC/CoderDojoDC.github.io/index.md

 ## Software to install (optional)

+Most of our participants work on [Scratch](https://scratch.mit.edu), [Twine](twinery.org), or [Python](python.org).
 If you are able to bring a laptop for your child to use during the meetings, it is helpful if you can install some of the free software we use for our activities in advance of the meeting.
 Brief descriptions of our core technologies and links to installation pages are available on our [installation guide page](http://coderdojodc.com/installation.html).

 ## What to expect

 Our 2 hour meetings typically start with a full group presentation or activity and then break up into sections based on programming interests.
 Volunteer mentors are available to provide help, but often the kids will help and inspire each other.
 (Don't know where to go?
 Don't worry, we'll help if it's your first time.)
 If the full group presentation involves a guided activity, some children will continue working on that activity for the next hour.
 Other children will continue work on Scratch, Arduino, HTML or other projects of their own or by the recommendation of mentors.
 We set aside the last half hour for the kids to share a project - this is one of the most fun and rewarding parts of the meeting, so don't leave early!
 Find examples of our members' projects on our [showcase page](http://coderdojodc.com/showcase/).

 ## Sponsors